 Another reason drop D tuning is popular is it makes it super easy for beginners to nail power chords.
 Instead of the normal power cord finger shape for standard tuning, the player can play across the 3 low strings on any fret for each power chord.

-So it’s only natural that we decided to put together this easy Drop D tuning guide and blog for you!
+So it’s only natural that we decided to put together this easy Drop D tuning guide for you!
 Scroll down to find out how exactly to tune your guitar in Drop D, and 30 of the most popular songs that can be played on this tuning.